andrasfuchs/rpi_ad7606/README.md

 	sudo python setup.py install

-At this point "rpi-ad7606" should be listed when "pip freeze" is executed.
+3. At this point "rpi-ad7606" should be listed when "pip freeze" is executed.

+## Test Script

+You can find a simple test script ["simple_spi_adc_read.py"](Test and support files/simple_spi_adc_read.py) in "Test and support files"